INTERNATIONAL ECONOMICS AND GLOBALIZATION

 - to detect the impact of globalization (de jure and de facto) on national countries' and regional economies' policy space (making judgments),

-- to have acquired the competencies and abilities to learn required to apply in original manner methods and tools they have become familiar with during the course to conduct further autonomous research (in different contexts, that is in both professional contexts and in specializing educational contexts) intended to deepen, extend and update the course contents (learning skills).
+- to have acquired the competencies and abilities to learn required to apply in original manner methods and tools they have become familiar with during the course to conduct further independent research (in different contexts, that is, in both professional contexts and in specializing educational contexts) intended to deepen, extend and update the course contents (learning skills).

-Introduction to "international economics and globalization" as a field of study, and to global political economy as a discipline.
+Introduction to "international economics and globalization" as a field of study and global political economy as a discipline.